1 / 5

 Akaroa has a great selection of hikes, both short and long in the township and in the surrounding hills and bays.
 Most of the walks have spectacular views of the Akaroa harbour once you get up into the hills above the township.

-Walks in the Akaroa area are made up of Village Walks in Council Reserves in the Akaroa Township, Country Rambles departing directly from Akaroa Township, Hinewai Reserve walks, Department of Conservation walks & private tracks outside Akaroa.
+Walks in the Akaroa area are made up of Akaroa Village Walks in Council Reserves in the Akaroa Township, Akaroa Country Walks departing directly from Akaroa Township, Hinewai Reserve walks, Department of Conservation walks & private tracks outside Akaroa.

 The village walks provide circular routes linking together the best of Akaroa, visiting its historic sites, its excellent view points, and its bush clad areas.
 They are signposted so that walkers using the brochures sold at the Akaroa i-SITE (Akaroa Adventure Centre).